Honda India CEO to increase local content in cars, improve quality

-NEW DELHI (Reuters) - Increasing the local content in cars and improving the quality of its supply chain will be a priority for Honda Motor Co in India, the new chief executive of the Japanese carmaker’s local unit told Reuters on Wednesday.
+NEW DELHI, July 8 (Reuters) - Increasing the local content in cars and improving the quality of its supply chain will be a priority for Honda Motor Co in India, the new chief executive of the Japanese carmaker’s local unit told Reuters on Wednesday.

 The carmaker will work to reduce costs by using more local components and it will focus on improving the quality of logistics, manufacturing and dealerships before launching new models, according to Katsushi Inoue, CEO, Honda Cars India Ltd.